 Whew.
-What a few weeks it’s been.
-Like it or not, most of us are now finding ourselves at home with more time and space than usual.
-In the midst of all the uncertainty, one thing’s certain: right now we need to show gentleness to others, to ourselves and to our bodies.
+What a year it’s been.
+Like it or not, most of us are still finding ourselves at home with more time and space than usual.
+In the midst of all the uncertainty, one thing’s certain: right now we need to show gentleness to others, to ourselves, and to our bodies.

-While I know the fear that can creep in, I also whole-heartedly believe that the more we allow stress into our space, the more susceptible our immune system and the less we have to give to those around us.
+While I know that fear that can creep in when it comes to our health, I also whole-heartedly believe that the more we allow stress into our space, the more susceptible our immune system and the less we have to give to those around us.
 While it’s important to be prepared, it’s equally as important to take care of your body and mental health.

 Now more than ever is a great time to do activities that will reduce stress and boost your well-being.
 Enter grounding.
-Grounding is a great way to get outside and boost your overall wellness, while still being careful if you’re practicing social distancing.
+Grounding is a great way to get outside and boost your overall wellness.
 It is not only incredibly connective and calming, it can even boost immunity.

 So what is grounding?
 The alternative medicine practice also called “earthing,” is one of those things that has a fancy word but is actually quite basic.
 Grounding simply means spending time in nature barefoot and putting your feet in direct contact with the ground (such as soil, water, sand, or any conductive surface).
 This contact with the earth is an easy way to absorb the electromagnetic charge of the Earth, offering an amazing boost to your overall well-being.